 And for good reason!
-1.5 million parts produced per year, several hundred thousand Euros of equipment, a dedicated team of engineers and project managers… These figures reflect the scope of the project carried out over more than 15 months by LACROIX Electronics to develop a customised automated production line for our flagship customer Somfy, the world leader in home and building openings.
+1.5 million parts produced per year, several hundred thousand Euros of equipment, a dedicated team of engineers and project managers… These figures reflect the scope of the project carried out over more than 15 months by the Electronics activity of LACROIX to develop a customised automated production line for our flagship customer Somfy, the world leader in home and building openings.

 Discover the seven key stages of the industrial process of our automated line, which was developed by our teams for our customer Somfy.

-Industrial choices, strategic challenges, human adventure… To better understand this “industry of the future” project, we spoke with two experts from LACROIX Electronics : Alban-Thomas Béduneau (Sales Director France) and Sylvain Delaunay (Test Engineer).
+Industrial choices, strategic challenges, human adventure… To better understand this “industry of the future” project, we spoke with two experts from the Electronics activity of LACROIX: Alban-Thomas Béduneau (Sales Director France) and Sylvain Delaunay (Test Engineer).

 Why did the company choose to develop this bespoke automated production line?

 To adapt to changing consumer demands, our customer has expanded their product range with a new generation of remote controls.
 Faced with this need, we participated in a call for tenders and our solution was selected.

 This new industrial process, designed specifically for this product, meets a threefold challenge:

 How does this line work and what are its advantages?